 Budget up to $500K

-Proposals should outline a budget of no more than $500K.
+4. Proposals should outline a budget of no more than $500K.
 Any proposal that requires funding above the $500K ceiling should make clear how the excess costs will be covered and by which units.
-To even-out costs, we anticipate that some clusters will, by necessity, have a smaller cost than the $500K maximum.
+To even-out costs, it is anticipated that some clusters will, by necessity, have a smaller cost than the $500K maximum.

 For the first six years (five years for faculty hired with tenure), the initial salary costs of new hires in each cluster will be fully covered by central funds.
 Any salary increases over this time period should be covered by the units involved.
 After the initial funding period, the initial salary costs will be split 70:30 with the involved units (central funding covering 70 percent of the salary cost, with the units covering the remaining 30 percent).
 We will continue to ask the units to cover any future salary increases.